TugboatQA/docs/faq/index.md

 We are adding new services all the time, feel free to [email us](https://tugboat.qa/support) if there's something you'd like to see supported that currently isn't.
 For more advanced users it is possible to install any service you might require in the same container as your application this would require installing and configuring it yourself however.
-See [advanced uses](../automation/advanced.md) in the automation documentation.
+See [examples](/build-script/examples.md) in the build script documentation.

 ## What Linux distribution does Tugboat run on?
 Do you support X?
 Our containers are currently built on Ubuntu (14.04).
 We do not currently support any other Linux distros.